 Daniel Klein is the founder of award-winning documentary series and production company, The Perennial Plate.
 He’s made doc shorts, tv series, and branded content around the world.
 Along with his wife, co-producer Mirra Fine, Daniel has created over 170 short films including the Emmy-nominated PBS series The Victory Garden’s Edible Feast.

 Eli Olson is an Emmy® Award-winning documentary filmmaker and storyteller.
 She won an Emmy® for her work on My Flesh and Blood for HBO films, which also took Best Documentary honors as well as the Audience Award and Best Director prizes at the Sundance Film Festival.
 Olson has edited numerous other award-winning films.

 Beneath the waters of Lake Superior off the shore of Wisconsin, Kelsey Peterson underwent a transformation.
-On the eve of Independence Day 2012, she dove in and smacked the lake bottom head first, suffering an injury that would rob Kelsey of her ability to move her limbs and strip her of her self-identities as an athlete and dancer.
-Within the Spinal Cord Injury (SCI) community, she found peers and allies in her quest to answer the question: Who am I now?
+On the eve of Independence Day 2012, she dove in and smacked the lake bottom head first, suffering a life-altering spinal cord injury that would take away both function and sensation from the chest down, essentially robbing her of her self-identities as an athlete and dancer.
+Within the spinal cord injury (SCI) community, she found peers and allies in her quest to answer the question: Who am I now?
 As she grapples with the ebb and flow of hope and acceptance, Kelsey travels across the United States.
 Along the way, she talks to researchers and meets with people who belong to the SCI community, and who help give her strength and the will to return to dance.
-When a cutting-edge clinical trial surfaces, it tests her expectations and her faith in the possibility of a cure; forcing her to evaluate the limits of her recovery—body and spirit.
+When a cutting-edge clinical trial surfaces, it tests her expectations and her faith in the possibility of a cure, forcing her to evaluate the limits of her recovery—body and spirit.